dr-darryl-wright/xdr-darryl-wright.github.io/_posts/2019-05-14-building-an-easily-sharable-interface-to-gather-labels-from-humans.markdown

 In order to see how this project is set up in the project builder, you will need to have a Zooniverse account.
 Then message me with your Zooniverse username and let me know that you would like to access the template.
 The best way to do this is by leaving a message in the [Talk forum](https://www.zooniverse.org/projects/dwright04/city-of-peacetopia-ornithophobia-project/talk).
 Otherwise, just get stuck into building your own project as the process is very intuitive after a little bit of digging around.
 I've tried to structure this tutorial to avoid some of the "gotchas" I see when people try to use the Project builder for the first time.
 But if you do run into trouble you can leave me a message in the project forum, or search for answers and ask for help in the [Zooniverse Talk forums](https://www.zooniverse.org/talk) where there is a [board specifically for project building](https://www.zooniverse.org/talk/18).

 I hope you found this useful and it comes in handy next time you need to gather some human labels.
+Please also consider helping out scientists and getting involved with [one of the citizen science projects hosted by Zooniverse.](https://www.zooniverse.org/projects)